boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : The request for a specific service instance.

 CATS-Router:
  : A network device (usually located at the edge of the network) that makes forwarding decisions based on CATS information to steer traffic specific to a  service demand towards a corresponding yet selected service instance.
 The selection of a service instance relies upon a multi-metric CATS-based path computation.
+A CATS router may behave as Ingress or Egress CATS-Router.

 Ingress CATS-Router:
  : A node that serves as a service access point for CATS clients.
 It steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Router that connects to the most suitable edge site that hots the service instance selected to satisfy the initial service demand.

 Egress CATS-Router:
 : A node that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.